bariscicek/webtask-commit-announcer/README.md

 Webtask commit announcer is a webtask application which allows Github users to get a web push notification.

 Webtask commit announcer is using Firebase Cloud Messaging platform of Google.

+For that reason you need to have FCM api keys and put them into Webtask.io "secrets".